rhinstaller/kickstart-tests/ansible/README.md

 * *Master* is using a *master key* for accessing the *runners* when distributing the *test run*.
 By default a new keypair is generated when deploying the *master* with `kstest-master-deploy.yml` playbook.
 It is possible to use custom keypair by setting the playbook variables `master_private_ssh_key` and `master_public_ssh_key` to the paths to the keys.
 This can be useful if automatic [syncing](#syncing) of results from master to a remote *resutlts host* is used.

+To use python 3 for running the playbooks on deployed hosts set the `ansible_python_interpreter` variable.
+By default python 2 will be installed to the *runners* during deployment.

 NOTE: It is also possible to specify the inventory and configure access to *runners* in `ansible.cfg` file by updating `inventory`, `remote_user` and `ssh_private_key` variables.
 In this case the inventory does not have to be passed to the playbooks with `-i` option.
 The file should be placed in current working directory.
 ```